Let us now examine the close of the Zabur. But first, let us examine a relevant surah.

 - The Prophet Daniel (PBUH) had predicted that when the Christ (or Masih) did come he would be ‘cut off’ instead of ruling as most assumed would happen.

-- The prophet Isaiah (PBUH) had written about a coming ‘Servant’ who would suffer greatly and be ‘cut off from the land of the living’
+- The prophet Isaiah (PBUH) wrote about a coming ‘Servant’ who would suffer greatly and be cut off from the land of the living

-- And as we saw here, the prophet Malachi (PBUH) had predicted that all this would be preceded by the coming of The Preparer.
-He was to Prepare the hearts of the people because our hearts are so easily hardened against the things of God.
+- And as we saw here, the prophet Malachi (PBUH) predicted that all this would start with the coming of The Preparer.
+He was to Prepare the hearts of the people because our hearts can be closed to the things of God.

-So with the close of the Zabur in 450 BC the Jewish people lived in anticipation of the fulfillment of these wonderful promises.
+So with the close of the Zabur in 450 BCE, the Jewish people lived in anticipation of the fulfilment of these wonderful promises.
 And they kept waiting and waiting.
-One generation replaced another and then still others would come – with no fulfillment of these promises.
+One generation replaced another and then still others would come – with no fulfilment of these promises.

-As we saw in the History of the Israelites, Alexander the Great conquered most of the known world in 330 BC and from these conquests the peoples and civilizations of the world adopted the Greek language.
-As English today has become a universal language for business, education and literature, in that time Greek was similarly dominant.
+As we saw in the History of the Israelites, Alexander the Great conquered most of the known world in 330 BC and from these conquests, the peoples and civilizations of the world adopted the Greek language.
+As English today has become a universal language for business, education and literature, at that time Greek was similarly dominant.
 Jewish teachers translated the Taurat and Zabur from Hebrew into Greek around 250 BC.
-This translation was called the Septuagint.
+This translation is the Septuagint.
 As we saw here, this is where the word ‘Christ’ comes from and we saw here that this was where the name ‘Jesus’ also comes from.

-During this time (300 – 100 BC which is the blue period shown in the timeline) there was an ongoing military rivalry between Egypt and Syria and with the Israelites dwelling right between these two empires they were regularly caught up in the battles.
+During this time (300 – 100 BCE which is the blue period in the timeline) there was an ongoing military rivalry between Egypt and Syria.
+Since the Israelites were living right between these two empires, they were regularly caught up in the battles.
 Some specific Syrian kings sought to impose the Greek religion (a religion of idol worship) on the Israelites and to eradicate their worship of One God.
 Certain Jewish leaders led an uprising to defend their monotheism and restore the purity of worship instituted by the Prophet Musa (PBUH).
-Were these religious leaders the fulfillments of these promises that the Jews awaited?
+Were these religious leaders the fulfilment of these promises that the Jews awaited?
 These men, though faithful followers of worship as instructed in the Taurat and Zabur, did not fit the Prophetic Signs.
-In fact they themselves did not even claim to be prophets, just pious Jews defending their worship against idolatry.
+In fact, they themselves did not even claim to be prophets, just pious Jews defending their worship against idolatry.

 Historical books about this period, describing these struggles that preserved the purity of worship were written.
 These books provide historical and religious insight and are very valuable.
 But the Jewish people did not regard them as being written by prophets and so these books were not included in the Zabur.
 They were good books, written by religious men, but they were not written by prophets.
-These books were known as the Apocrypha.
+These books make up the Apocrypha.

-But because these books were useful they were often included alongside the Taurat and Zabur to give a complete history of the Jewish people.
-After the Injil and the message of Isa al Masih (PBUH) was written the books of Taurat, Zabur and Injil were combined into one book – al kitab or Bible.
+These books, alongside the Taurat and Zabur, give a more complete history of the Jewish people.
+After the Injil and the message of Isa al Masih (PBUH) were written, the books of Taurat, Zabur and Injil were combined into one book – al kitab or Bible.
 Some Bibles today will even include these books of Apocrypha, though they are not part of Taurat, Zabur or Injil.

-And then finally when it looked like perhaps the promises were long forgotten by Allah, the mighty angel Gabriel (Jabril) came to announce the long awaited birth of the Preparer.
-We know him today as the Prophet Yahya (or John the Baptist – PBUH) .
+And then finally when it looked like perhaps Allah had forgotten the promises, the mighty angel Gabriel (Jibril) came to announce the birth of the Preparer.
+We know him today as the Prophet Yahya (or John the Baptist – PBUH).
 But that is the beginning of the Injil, which we look at next.